Anteproperispomenon/metamorTHysis/docs/parsing.md

       by a Latin letter, an Arabic numeral, or one of the characters `-`, `_`, or `'`.
 [^3]: Technically, it can be anywhere in the pattern so long as it's after a `+` or `-`
       character if present.
+[^4]: This has to do with how the code is generated for each step in the trie.
+Follow-Patterns
+      are always the second-last pattern to be checked, so any earlier pattern that would also succeed would have priority.
+Since a "not-at-end" pattern would succeed any time a follow-pattern would also succeed, the "not-at-end" pattern would thus override any follow-patterns in the same step.
+The only pattern that is "checked" after follow-patterns is the pattern that succeeds if all other checks failed.
+If you absolutely must have a "not-at-end" pattern alongside a follow-pattern, remove the `&` from the end of the "not-at-end" pattern and add an additional pattern that ends with `$`.